trollcop/usbimager/README.md

 - Makes synchronized writes, that is, all data is on disk when the progressbar reaches 100%
 - Can verify writing by comparing the disk to the image
 - Can read raw disk images: .img, .bin, .raw, .iso, .dd, etc.
-- Can read compressed images on-the-fly: .gz, .bz2, .xz
+- Can read compressed images on-the-fly: .gz, .bz2, .xz, .zst
 - Can read archives on-the-fly: .zip (PKZIP and ZIP64) (*)
 - Can create backups in raw and bzip2 compressed format
 - Can send images to microcontrollers over serial line